Liam Howlett

-Liam Paul Paris Howlett (born 21 August 1971) is an English record producer, musician, songwriter, instrumentalist, co-founder and leader of the British electronic band the Prodigy, and an occasional DJ.
+Liam Paul Paris Howlett (born 21 August 1971) is an English record producer, musician, DJ, songwriter, co-founder and leader of the British electronic band the Prodigy.

 Early years

-Howlett was born in Braintree, Essex, England.
+Liam Paul Paris Howlett was born on 21 August 1971 in Braintree, Essex, England.
+Howlett was trained in classical piano (from childhood).

-He was trained in classical piano (from childhood).
-At the age of 14, he mixed songs recorded from the radio using the pause button on his cassette player.
-He was first influenced by hip hop music and culture when he began to attend school at Alec Hunter High School in Braintree.
-He learned breakdancing alongside his crew called the Pure City Breakers, and DJed in his first band Cut 2 Kill.
-After a fight at a gig in support of the band, Liam left Cut 2 Kill and started to write his own music.

 He went to his first rave in 1989.

 Music career

 The Prodigy

-Howlett and dancer/vocalist Keith Flint formed the Prodigy in 1990.
+Howlett formed the Prodigy in 1990.

 Other musical projects

 In 1998, Howlett was offered the chance to do a mix for Mary Anne Hobbs' radio show.
 He dug out some of his old favourite tracks again and this prompted him to release an edited (due to some copyright issues) version of the mix in February 1999.
 It was the first material which was recorded in his new home studio "The Dirtchamber", so accordingly the album was to be called Prodigy present The Dirtchamber Sessions Volume One.

-In 1990, Howlett composed music for the film The Uranus Experiment.
+In 1999, Howlett composed music for the film The Uranus Experiment.
 Described as an "anal space opera", the film featured the first sex scene shot in microgravity.

-In the end of January 2006, a compilation album titled Back to Mine: Liam Prodigy was released.
+At the end of January 2006, a compilation album titled Back to Mine: Liam Prodigy was released.
 It was a collection of Howlett's favourite tunes, including an exclusive Prodigy track called "Wake the Fuck Up", which was often performed as an intro in the Prodigy's live concerts.

 Howlett was a co-producer on the track "Immunize" from Australian drum and bass act Pendulum's third album Immersion, which was released in 2010.

 In 2012, Howlett co-produced the first single "We Hate Everyone" from K.Flay's EP Eyes Shut.
-He also produced the song ‘Stop, Focus’ from the same EP.
+He also produced the song "Stop, Focus" from the same EP.